Areas of concern:

-Lawsuit Reform: Maintain our recent gains and provide greater protections for physicians.
+Legal Reform: Restore non-economic damage limits and pursue “certificate of merit” requirements providing greater protections for physicians from unnecessary and frivolous litigation.
 Promote access to care by providing physicians with a stable and lower-cost medical liability system.

-Scope of Practice: Defend against any legislation that would expand the scopes of practice for mid-level providers without the approval of the Patients First Coalition.
-Support efforts to ensure that allopathic and osteopathic physicians are appropriately referenced in any legislation dealing with medical procedures.
-Oppose any legislation that could jeopardize patient safety or create a “two-tiered” system of care for patients on Medicaid or who live in medically underserved areas.
+Scope of Practice: Defend against any legislation that would expand the scopes of practice for non-physician providers without the approval of the Oklahoma Patients’ Coalition.
+Support efforts to ensure that allopathic and osteopathic physicians are appropriately referenced in any legislation dealing with medical diagnosis and procedures.
+Oppose any legislation that could jeopardize patient safety.

-Physician Practice: Oppose legislation that would mandate specific courses of treatment or otherwise override a physician’s medical judgment.
+Physician Practice: Oppose legislation that would either require or prohibit specific courses of treatment or otherwise override a physician’s medical judgment.
+Oppose efforts to interfere in the physician/patient relationship.
+Oppose efforts by nonphysicians to dictate or influence medical school curricula or continuing medical education requirements.
 Support efforts to decrease administrative burdens on physician offices.

-Reimbursement: Maintain adequate physician reimbursement through Medicaid and support insurance reforms that will help maintain physician reimbursement levels.
-Promote access to care by providing adequate reimbursement and other incentives for physicians to see Medicaid patients and to serve in rural communities.
+Reimbursement: Maintain adequate physician reimbursement through Oklahoma’s new Medicaid Managed Care administrative system and support legislative/insurance reforms that will help maintain those levels.
+Promote access to care through other initiatives and incentives for physicians to see Medicaid patients and to serve in rural & underserved communities.